-Figure 12.3 (a) Time evolution of the total anthropogenic (positive) and anthropogenic aerosol (negative) radiative forcing (RF) relative to pre-industrial (about 1765) between 2000 and 2300 for RCP scenarios and their extensions (continuous lines), and SRES scenarios (dashed lines) as computed by the Integrated Assessment Models (IAMs) used to develop those scenarios.
+Figure 12.3: (a) Time evolution of the total anthropogenic (positive) and anthropogenic aerosol (negative) radiative forcing relative to preindustrial (~1765) between 2000 and 2300 for RCP scenarios and their extensions (continuous lines), and SRES scenarios (dashed lines) as computed by the integrated assessment models (IAMs) used to develop those scenarios.
 The four RCP scenarios used in CMIP5 are: RCP2.6 (dark blue), RCP4.5 (light blue), RCP6.0 (orange) and RCP8.5 (red).
 The three SRES scenarios used in CMIP3 are: B1 (blue, dashed), A1B (green, dashed) and A2 (red, dashed).
-Positive values correspond to the total anthropogenic RF.
+Positive values correspond to the total anthropogenic radiative forcing.
 Negative values correspond to the forcing from all anthropogenic aerosol-radiation interactions (i.e., direct effects only).
-The total RF of the SRES and RCP families of scenarios differs in 2000 because the number of forcings represented and our knowledge about them have changed since the TAR.
-The total RF of the RCP family is computed taking into account the efficacy of the various forcings (Meinshausen et al., 2011a). (b) Contribution of the individual anthropogenic forcings to the total RF in year 2100 for the four RCP scenarios and at present day (year 2010).
-The individual forcings are gathered into seven groups: carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), ozone (O3), other greenhouse gases, aerosol (all effects unlike in (a), i.e., aerosol-radiation and aerosol-cloud interactions, aerosol deposition on snow) and land use (LU). (c) As in (b), but the individual forcings are relative to the total RF (i.e., RF_x/ RF{tor}, in %, with RF_x individual RFs and RF{tot} total RF).
-Note that the RFs in (b) and (c) are not efficacy adjusted, unlike in (a).
-The values shown in (a) are summarized in Table All.6.8.
-The values shown in (b) and (c) have been directly extracted from data files (hosted at http://tntcat.iiasa.ac.at:8787/RcpDb/) compiled by the four modelling teams that developed the RCP scenarios and are summarized in Table All.6.1 to All.6 atmospheric chemistry runs were performed to estimate ozone and aerosol distributions (Lamarque et al., 2011).
+The total radiative forcing of the SRES and RCP families of scenarios differs in 2000 because the number of forcings represented and our knowledge about them have changed since the TAR.
+The total radiative forcing of the RCP family is computed taking into account the efficacy of the various forcings (Meinshausen et al., 2011a). (b) Contribution of the individual anthropogenic forcings to the total radiative forcing in year 2100 for the four RCP scenarios and at present day (year 2010).
+The individual forcings are gathered into seven groups: CO2, CH4, N2O, ozone (O3), other GHGs, aerosol (all effects unlike in (a), i.e., aerosols-radiation and aerosol-cloud interactions, aerosol deposition on snow) and land use (LU). (c) As in b, but the individual forcings are relative to the total radiative forcing (i.e., RF_x/RF{tot} , in %, with RF_x individual radiative forcings and RF{tot} total radiative forcing).
+Note that the radiative forcings in (b) and (c) are not efficacy adjusted, unlike in (a).
+The values shown in (a) are summarised in Table AII.6.8.
+The values shown in (b) and (c) have been directly extracted from data files (hosted at http://tntcat.iiasa.ac.at:8787/RcpDb/) compiled by the four modelling teams that developed the RCP scenarios and are summarised in Tables AII.6.1 to AII.6.3 for CO2, CH4 and N2O respectively.

+Various steps were necessary to turn the selected 'raw' RCP scenarios from the IAMs into datasets usable by the climate modelling community.
+First, harmonization with historical data was performed for emissions of reactive gases and aerosols (Lamarque et al., 2010; Granier et al., 2011; Smith et al., 2011), land-use (Hurtt et al., 2011), and for GHG emissions and concentrations (Meinshausen et al., 2011c).
+Then atmospheric chemistry runs were performed to estimate ozone and aerosol distributions (Lamarque et al., 2011).
 Finally, a single carbon cycle model with a representation of carbon-climate feedbacks was used in order to provide consistent values of CO_2 concentration for the CO_2 emission provided by a different IAM for each of the scenarios.
-This methodology was used to produce consistent data sets across scenarios but does not provide uncertainty estimates for them.
-After these processing steps, the final RCP data sets comprise land use data, harmonized GHG emissions and concentrations, gridded reactive gas and aerosol emissions, as well as ozone and aerosol abundance fields.
+This methodology was used to produce consistent datasets across scenarios but does not provide uncertainty estimates for them.
+After these processing steps, the final RCP datasets comprise land-use data, harmonized GHG emissions and concentrations, gridded reactive gas and aerosol emissions, as well as ozone and aerosol abundance fields.
 These data are used as forcings in individual climate models.
 The number and type of forcings included primarily depend on the experiment.
 For instance, while the CO_2 concentration is prescribed in most experiments, CO_2 emissions are prescribed in some others (see Box 6.4 and Section 12.3.2.1).
 Which of these forcings are included in individual CMIP5 models, and variations in their implementation, is described in Section 12.3.2.2.